 Pro Tip: If you've purchased your plant online and it needs to be shipped, I highly recommend adding some diluted superthrive to your soil (usually just 1-2 drops with water), which acts as a natural stress reliever after long transits.

-This little (or big) houseplant is a tropical variety and so does like moist soil, but one thing it hates?
+This little houseplant is a tropical variety and so does like moist soil, but one thing it hates?
 Waterlogged soil.
 Big no-no. Too much water and it’ll eventually cause root rot.

 If you’ve got a well-draining potting mix (as talked about above) the entire root system should receive water because the little air pockets will allow for thorough drainage.

 To keep your plant looking its best during its growth stages, you’ll want to keep your plant in a fairly warm environment.
-Between 60-80 Degrees Fahrenheit (15°C-26°C) is ideal.
+Between 60-85°F (15°C-29°C) is ideal.

 This plant is more of a warmth lover, so erring on the warmer side of that range will lead to richer colors.

-The temperature should never drop below 55 Degrees Fahrenheit otherwise you risk shocking your plant, causing a slow, stagnant, and less than stellar growth.
+The temperature should never drop below 55°F (12°C) otherwise you risk shocking your plant, causing a slow, stagnant, and less than stellar growth.

-Keeping those smooth, thick leaves looking glossy and healthy, you’ll want to make sure your philodendron red moon is receiving medium to high humidity.
-Think 60%+.
-Yes, really!
+To keep those smooth, thick leaves looking glossy and healthy, you’ll want to make sure your philodendron red moon is receiving medium to high humidity.
+Think 70%+.
+Yes, really.

 This mimics its natural growing environment in the tropical forest canopies.